 Most consultancy firms see a top MBA as a fundamental management entry-level qualification.
 Without an MBA, it is almost impossible to become a senior consultant in a top-consulting firm.
 The MBA seems to have moved from a ‘nice to have’ to a ‘need to have’ qualification for those set on an international management consultancy career.
-According to the Survey, top consultancies are predicting average base salaries for new MBA hires of US $94,000, while one North American firm has reported making offers of as much as US $117,500.

-Students interested in careers in management consultancy, software or database development, enterprise management systems, telecommunication and business analysis must opt for the specialization and will be recognized as having a thorough IT background.
-IT graduates play essential roles on the business team, typically designing and implementing hardware and software solutions to business problems.
+Students interested in careers in management consultancy, software or database development, enterprise management systems, telecommunication and business analysis must opt for the specialisation and will be recognised as having a thorough IT background.
+IT graduates play essential roles in the business team, typically designing and implementing hardware and software solutions to business problems.
 They hold professional positions in areas such as client/server or web applications development, systems analysis and network administration.
 They constitute the important workforce as technical and management professionals in a variety of industries.
 Students obtaining such a certificate usually acquire positions in the top management consulting firms or as strategic analysts in the transportation, telecommunications, and financial sector.

-This one-of–a kind MBA is geared to professionals already working in media.
+This one-of–a kind MBA is geared for professionals already working in media.
 It was specifically designed to provide graduates with the foundation, skills, and competencies required to both understand and function within the complex legal, ethical, economic, and social dimensions of media management.

 Admission into this program requires entering students to have prior media, art or media related business expertise.
 Students come from a wide array of backgrounds in communication arts, radio, television, film, music, fine arts, gallery and arts administration, museum administration, law, education, business management, marketing, public relations; creative writing; journalism; multimedia; publishing; e-commerce; theatre; dance; and opera.